DUNE-DAQ/docs/docs/packages/daq-release/development_workflow_gitflow.md

     * approve pull requests and merge to `develop`;
     * delete the pull request branch once it's merged (optional), and close the linked issue.

+💡 If the targeted branch of the pull request has advanced, please do the following to bring the feature branch in sync before merging the PR:

+1. Switch to the targeted branch, and do a `git pull` to make sure it stays in sync with the remote;

+2. Switch back to the feature branch of the PR, merge the targeted branch into it, e.g. `git merge --no--ff <targeted branch name>`;

+3. Push the merge to remote, and continue with the PR review/merge process.

+:red_circle: Please don't use `git rebase` or `git push --force`.
+It will likely bring unexpected consequences.

 ## Tagging and releasing workflow (release branches)

 Package maintainers are the primary developers who make version tags of a package.
 The following workflow should be used when doing so.